OT-CONTAINER-KIT/logging-operator/README.md

 - Seamless upgrades of elasticsearch, fluentd, and kibana.
 - Security best practices support for complete stack.
 - Kubernetes resources objects support like:- resources, securityContext, affinity, tolerations, etc.

+## Prerequisites

+Logging Operator requires a Kubernetes cluster of version `>=1.16.0`.
+If you have just started with the CRD and Operators, it is highly recommended using the latest version of Kubernetes cluster.

+## Getting Started

+If you want to start using the logging-operator in a quickstart mode, you can begin with the [documentation](https://ot-logging-operator.netlify.app/).
+It will help you and guide you through the setup of Elasticsearch, Fluentd, and Kibana  step-by-step.

+The configuration for EFK (Elasticsearch, Fluentd, Kibana) set up is defined inside the CRD manifests.
+But all the examples manifests can be found in the [example](./examples) directory.

 ```shell
 $ kubectl apply -f config/crd/bases/